-

 I wrote programs for the University of Berkeley Extension that students could use to search the course catalog and register online for classes.

-I wrote the database access routines for The Singles Connection, a really cool site that is, alas, no longer on-line.
+I wrote the database access routines for The Singles Connection, a gorgeous-looking site that is, alas, no longer on-line.
 The programs were written in php.
-This language is something like the C programming language, but with a lot of extra built-in functions.
-It's cool because you can embed php code in the middle of ordinary HTML code to do things that you ordinarily couldn't do on a web page.
 The database itself was an mSQL database.

-Canton Public Library - Internet Branch I did the programming for the Canton Public Library's website.
-There are three systems that run here.
-One is the library's Internet Branch, a system that the librarians use to schedule information to appear on their web page.
-The second system is one that librarians use to update web pages of links that users might be interested in, divided into categories.
-The third system is the PULSE project, which elementary school teachers use to post information for their classes, to encourage a closer partnership between the Canton schools and their library.
-The systems are written in Perl, with a MySQL database.
-The library makes their own updates to their web pages and also to the programs.
+I wrote the programming for a former version of the Canton Public Library's website.
+I wrote three systems that ran there.
+One was the library's Internet Branch, a system that the librarians used to schedule information to appear on their web page.
+The second system was one that librarians used to update web pages of links that users might be interested in, divided into categories.
+The third system was the PULSE project, which elementary school teachers used to post information for their classes, to encourage a closer partnership between the Canton schools and their library.
+The systems were written in Perl, with a MySQL database.

-I wrote the ordering system for Abe's Deli.
-Customers can place catering orders online, to have catered food delivered to a conference or other business event.
-The programming is written in Perl, using a MySQL database.
+I wrote the ordering system for the former Abe's Deli website.
+Customers could place catering orders online, to have catered food delivered to a conference or other business event.
+The programming was written in Perl, using a MySQL database.

-Huron Valley Community NetworkI'm a volunteer on the all-volunteer staff of HVCN - the Huron Valley Community Network.
-HVCN provides free website hosting and e-mail lists for hundreds of non-profit organizations in the Washtenaw County area.
-The organizations range in size from tiny homeowners associations and school parent organizations, to much larger organizations such as the Ark, the Ann Arbor Summer Festival, and the Ypsilanti Library.
-My duties there involve answering questions for users, resetting lost passwords, setting up accounts, and general all-purpose troubleshooting.
+Huron Valley Community NetworkI was a volunteer on the all-volunteer staff of HVCN - the Huron Valley Community Network.
+HVCN provided free website hosting and e-mail lists for hundreds of non-profit organizations in the Washtenaw County area.
+The organizations ranged in size from tiny homeowners associations and school parent organizations, to much larger organizations, which in the past have included the Ark, the Ann Arbor Summer Festival, and the Ypsilanti Library.
+My duties at HVCN involved answering questions for users, resetting lost passwords, setting up new accounts and websites, installing new software and other system administration, and general all-purpose troubleshooting.
+I wrote a program that automatically notified HVCN's members when their membership needed renewing.

 Back to Valerie's professional page